 The Fox Hotel

 If you’re a Brisbane local, this foxy lady won’t be a stranger.
-Standing in the heart of South Bank, The Fox Hotel’s best known for her ripper pub lunches (half-price burgs and pizzas!), frosty pints, and banging Sunday sesh.
+Standing in the heart of South Bank, The Fox Hotel’s best known for her ripper pub lunches (think burgs and pizzas!), frosty pints, and banging Sunday sesh.
 You might wanna designate a drink fetcher, though: those outdoor benches are a hot commodity after knockoff.

 Prefer somewhere with a bangin' cocktail list and bartenders who sport man buns?
 Check out Brisbane's absolute best bars right here.